d3lta-v/MR-Group2/README.md

         - Inputs: `cte` and `omega_rel` CTE and relative angle, distance to target `target_dist`
         - Outputs: Directly outputs to the topic `/cmd_vel` the velocity and angular velocity of the vehicle

+There are 3 major configurations for this codebase tailored for each challenge:

+1. Challenge A: Motion PID Controller with a modified DirectionalGuidancePackage and standard LinearGuidancePackage.
+2. Challenge B: Motion PID Controller with a modified DirectionalGuidancePackage and standard LinearGuidancePackage.
+3. AutoLap: All units enabled.

 ## Directories

 This repo contains ROS packages that can be installed with the generic `colcon build  --packages-select <package name>` once the folder is placed inside the `src` folder of your ROS 2 workspace.